soto-project/soto/README.md

 ### Swift Package Manager

-AWSSDKSwift uses the Swift Package Manager to manager its code dependencies.
+AWSSDKSwift uses the Swift Package Manager to manage its code dependencies.
 To use AWSSDKSwift in your codebase it is recommended you do the same.
 Add a dependency to the package in your own Package.swift dependencies.
 ```swift
     dependencies: [
         .package(url: "https://github.com/swift-aws/aws-sdk-swift.git", from: "4.0.0")